 Paul has had a successful career in accounting, including for several high profile organisations including Air New Zealand, Patrick Stevedores and Kellogg’s to name just a few.
 In that time he’s seen attitudes to disability change.

-“In the past, I have experienced that level of discrimination where an employer would choose not to employ someone with disability, despite them being qualified for the role, because you can’t take them to the pub, or you can’t walk with them down the street.
+“In the past, I have experienced some instances of discrimination where an employer would choose not to employ someone with disability, you did not question it; just accepted and moved on.

 Paul feels that more needs to be done to include people with more complex disabilities in the workplace.